annleefores/cruddur/journal/week0.md

 **[Lucid Chart Design File Link ](https://lucid.app/lucidchart/1c59d211-6a78-496e-bb86-1db0faf0f6a1/edit?viewport_loc=-1416%2C111%2C3751%2C1823%2Cyv5w6~Ut2Wm0&invitationId=inv_27a0a80d-9325-4670-b7ec-59ff707f157e")**

-I have added a serverless trending topic suggestion system which runs on frequent intervals, sorts trending topic by most used and then updates the trending page.
-This is one of the feature I use the most on twitter, so why not have it here.
+I've included a serverless trending topic suggestion system that runs at regular intervals, sorts trending topics by most popular, and then updates the trending page.
+This is a feature I frequently use on Twitter, so why not include it here?

-I have not added the Serverless Avatar Image Processing pipeline since it is not confirmed to be a part of the project as of now.

 ---